MicrosoftDocs/memdocs/memdocs/intune/protect/atp-manage-vulnerabilities.md

 2. Select **Endpoint security** > **Security tasks**.

-3. Select a task from the list to open a resource window that displays additional details for that security task.
+3. Select a task from the list to open a resource window that displays more details for that security task.

    While viewing the security task resource window, you can select additional links: